BIOLOGICAL FILTERS FOR AQUACULTURE

 the effluent water quality necessary for aquaculture.

-Plants are not normally used for the primary
+Plants are not normally used for the

-biofilter in aquaculture systems.
-They
+primary biofilter in aquaculture systems.

-functioning biofiltration system.
-The
+well functioning biofiltration system.

-Unicellular plants (algae, diatoms etc.) are
+Unicellular plants (algae, diatoms etc.)

-sometimes allowed to grow in the culture tanks.
+are sometimes allowed to grow in the culture tanks.
+Some species such as tilapia are tolerant of

-use the algae as food.
-Systems operated
+poor water quality and can use the algae as food.
+Systems operated this way are sometimes

-this way are sometimes called "green water" systems to distinguish
+called "green water" or biofloc systems to

-them from the clear water systems that many species require.
+distinguish them from the clear water systems that many species require.
 Green water systems can be a very cost

 effective way to culture certain species but they are not recommended for